ijinwang/CEPCHiggsPaper/README.md

 If you want to modify the paper draft, you need to register at https://github.com/, and send your username to jinwang.cepc@gmail.com for access rights.

-Below is a very simple instruction on the usage of git for those who never used git.
+Below is a very simple instruction on the usage of git only for those who never used git.
 This instruction resembles the svn and ignores some key features of git.

 To download the repository (same as "svn co"), do: